MarcPG1905/PooperMC/README.md

 Some aren't enabled by default, so make sure to check out the configuration!

 ### Chat Utilities
+Some stuff that imroves the chatting experience.
 - **Message Logging:** All messages are logged and can be seen by moderators using `/msg-hist`
 - **Private Messaging:** You can globally message someone using `/msg PlayerName` or `/w` to reply.
 - **Mentions:** By writing `@PlayerName`, you can ping another player or `@everyone`.
 - **Chat Colors:** You can use MiniMessage's colors and styles in the chat.

 ### Custom Server List
+Refers to everything you see when looking at the server in your multiplayer server list.
 - **Better MotD:** Simple custom MotDs, that use MiniMessage and can be randomized.
 - **Better Favicons:** Custom server icons from image links, that can be randomized.
 - **Online Player-Count:** You can set a custom/fake online player count, although that's dishonest and not recommended.